 In-network providers should notify us within one business day of any planned, and if possible, unplanned admissions or transfers, including to or from a hospital, skilled nursing facility, long term acute care hospital, or acute rehabilitation center.

 For Medicarecovered SNF stays:

-\$0 copay for days 1-100 per benefit period
+\$0 copay per admission

 A three (3) day minimum prior inpatient hospital stay for a related illness is required.